-All solid waste facilities and septic tank pump trucks in Spokane County are permitted annually, and periodically inspected by, health district Environmental Public Health staff, according to Solid Waste Handling Standards.
-Fees are assessed, based on the type of facility and/or solid waste activity (view current Spokane Regional Health District Fee Schedule).
+Solid waste facilities in Spokane County are regulated under Chapter 173-350 WAC (Solid Waste Handling Standards), Chapter 173-351 WAC (Criteria for Municipal Solid Waste Landfills), and Chapter 173-304 WAC (Minimum Functional Standards for Solid Waste Handling).
+Facilities are inspected periodically by Environmental Public Health staff to ensure compliance with the applicable regulations.
+Fees are assessed based on the type of facility and/or solid waste activity (view current Spokane Regional Health District Fee Schedule).
 Call 324-1560 ext.
 3 for more information.

 Complaints of improper or illegal solid waste, animal waste or garbage on the ground are investigated.
 The Environmental Public Health division works closely with the Department of Ecology to ensure solid waste regulations are followed.
 Solid waste includes garbage, rubbish, ashes, industrial wastes, demolition and construction wastes, abandoned vehicles or parts, discarded items, wood waste, medical waste, tires, recyclable items, sewage sludge and septage (from septic tanks).